olly-styles/comp4332/README.md

 ## feature_extraction
 This is the interesting file where the predictions are made, using the database created.
-It takes a few minutes to run on my laptop (4GB RAM, i3)
+It takes a few minutes to run on my laptop (4GB RAM, i3) The score on the private leaderboard is 0.64053.